-- Three faces at the Twin Ribs site: Down Under, Eastern Block and Left Rib
+- Three faces at the Twin Ribs sector: Copacabana (left rib), Down Under (right rib) and Eastern Block

-In the winter, ice climbing is permitted when there is enough snow covering the ground and when there is ice on the climbing surfaces.
-This way, climbers will not damage the vegetation on the ground, on the climbing surfaces and on the rock itself.
+In the winter, ice climbing is permitted when there is enough snow covering the ground and ice on the climbing surfaces.
+In this way, climbers do not damage vegetation on the ground, the climbing surfaces or the rock itself.

 Protect the Eardley Escarpment

-The geology and location of the Eardley Escarpment make it an exceptional ecosystem.
-More than 70 plant and animal species at risk can be found there, including the peregrine falcon, which nests on the Eardley Escarpment and is very sensitive to the presence of humans.
+The Eardley Escarpment’s geology and location make it an exceptional ecosystem.
+More than 70 plant and animal species at risk can be found here, including the peregrine falcon, which nests on the escarpment and is highly sensitive to human presence.

-The NCC is working with the Alpine Club of Canada to limit the impact of rock climbing on this unique ecosystem.
-Users are asked to observe the rules in order to ensure that rock climbing continues to be permitted on the Eardley Escarpment.
+The NCC is working with The Alpine Club of Canada to limit the impact of rock climbing on this unique ecosystem.
+Users are asked to observe the rules to ensure that rock climbing continues to be permitted on the Eardley Escarpment.
 Offenders will be subject to a fine (or other penalty).

-- Rock climbing involves risks (e.g. risk of falling) which can cause serious injury and even death.
+- Rock climbing involves risks (e.g. falling) that can cause serious injury, or even death.

-- The anchors in the rock face were not installed by the NCC, nor are they inspected by the NCC.
+- The anchors in the rock face were not installed by the NCC and are not inspected by the NCC.

-- Because of the remoteness of climbing locations, it is possible that you may experience difficulty communicating with emergency services and that these services may take more time to locate and help you if you need assistance.
+- Given the remoteness of climbing locations and the type of terrain, it may be difficult to contact emergency services and may also take more time to locate help you if you need it.

-Only you can assess the risks to which you are exposed.
+- Only you can assess the risks you may be exposed to.
 You are responsible for your own safety, as well as for the decisions you make and the actions you take.